Maks-Drzezdzon/IOS/readme.md

-im going to be working on this repo more in the future when i get a macbook for IOS development in the next few weeks
+im going to be working on this repo more in the future when i get a macbook for IOS development in the next few weeks 'got my degree and macbook woop time for more work'